vgirish13/MechaCar_Statistical_Analysis/README.md

 # MechaCar_Statistical_Analysis

 ## Overview
 ### This project uses R to find statistics and test hypothesis to analyze csv files regarding car specs.

+- Use a linear regression to predict MPG
+- Find summary statistics on PSI of suspension coils of cars in the different manufacturing lots.
+- Run T-tests on the manufactoring lots to compare to the mean population

 ## Study Design: MechaCar vs Competition

 ## Metrics